sourav-bk/Golang/Intro.md

 I have over 5+ years of experience., across two organizations.
 I started my career at Insync Tech-Fin Solutions and currently working as an Associate Consultant at Capgemini.

-At Capgemini, I joined as a Magento (Adobe Commerce) Developer, but Due to the business needs I transitioned into a Golang Developer role.
+At Capgemini, I joined as a Magento (Adobe Commerce) Developer, but Due to the business needs, I transitioned into a Golang Developer role.

-During that time I gained knowledge to the e-commerce domain, working on both B2B and B2C applications.
+During that time, I gained knowledge to the e-commerce domain, working on both B2B and B2C applications.

 From a technical standpoint, my core Programming-language include PHP and Golang.

-I have hands-on experience working with relational and NoSQL databases such as MySQL, MariaDB, PostgreSQL, and MongoDB.
+I have hands-on experience working with., relational and NoSQL databases., such as MySQL, MariaDB, PostgreSQL, and MongoDB.

 Additionally, I have experience with Redis for caching and RabbitMQ for messaging systems purpose and, that enabling me to build scalable and efficient backend systems.